moffatpartnership/chromosomePainting/README.md

 The two createjs libraries are used extensively.

-You can use the stats display for performance monitoring, uncomment the initial load and jquery lines in the GCViewer.loadInit function, then uncomment the start and stop lines in the frameRender function.
+You can use the stats display for performance monitoring, uncomment the initial load and jquery lines in the Viewer.loadInit function, then uncomment the start and stop lines in the frameRender function.

 #### CSS